tkimhofer/msbrowser/README.md

 ![](docs/imgs/msbrowserGIF1.gif)

-The idea behind MSbrowser is to make peak picking of LC-MS data more transparent and reproducible across platforms!
+MSbrowser addresses the need to make peak picking of LC-MS data more transparent and reproducible across platforms!
 Key features of the app include:

 - Generation of LC-MS experiment summary statistics
 - User-interactive LC-MS data visualisatons that allow gaining insight into raw MS data structure